chrisgrieser/obsidian-quadro/README.md

 - `mod` refers the `ctrl` on Windows and to `cmd` on macOS.
 - When there is a file `Codes/Template.md`, its frontmatter is used as template for any newly created code.
-- Splitting and merging Code Files is not yet supported.
-Doing so with any other method (such as a plugin) is likely going to result in broken references.
+- Splitting Code Files is not yet supported.
+Doing so with any other method (such as another plugin) is likely going to result in broken references.
 - ⚠️ Renaming or moving Code/Data Files should be done from within Obsidian.
   Using the Windows Explorer or macOS' Finder does not trigger the automatic updating of references, meaning a loss of information.